 If you are a dabbler and get caught, a first arrest, marijuana, even cocaine in low amounts, the penalties for a first charge are often light, but the record begins.
 By the second or third drug arrest, excuses aren't going to cut it with the State Attorney's office.

 Entering actual treatment in a good faith effort to get clean goes a long way toward mitigating penalties...if it is an obviously serious effort.
 People are arrested here everyday for drugs.
 Most are repeat offenders who have said it all before too many times for anyone to care anymore.
-The system wants to see people get clean and wants to help, but not to the point of the ridiculous.
-At the end of the day, it is not the State or the Court's job to get you straight.
-They will just lock you up and you as a problem are solved.
-A first drug bust is an excellent time to go straight and stay that way.
+The system wants to see people get clean and wants to help, but will only be so patient.
+A first or second drug bust is an excellent time to go straight and stay that way.
+If you go that route it may greatly improve the outcome in a serious case.

 What I can do for you